szymonwilczek/szymonwilczek/README.md

 I'm a [Linux Contributor](https://lore.kernel.org/all/?q=swilczek.lx@gmail.com) and a software engineer.
 I enjoy working on low-level systems and writing extensions to improve my daily Linux workflow.

-I love and embrace the holy *Open Source*.
+I create some *Open Source*.
 I believe in building tools that I actually want to use myself.

 ### Some of my works